Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Discussion

 \section{Discussion}

 What has been demonstrated in this paper is that, through an appropriate asymptotic expansion, the moment hierarchy of gyrokinetics can self-consistently be closed at second order, resulting in a strongly driven gyrofluid system with both linear drive and nonlinear drift/zonal interactions.
 With the \textit{ad hoc} introduction of additional damping, meant to encapsulate the effect of Landau damping, this system can be made to exhibit a Dimits shift.
-This Dimits shift corresponds to the point at which the zonal profile no longer can form a robustly tertiary stable staircase state which eventually is able to kill all drift waves.